UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 You now have a pretty full-featured html renderer -- play with it, add some new tags, etc....

-See ``test_html_output8.html``
+See :download:`test_html_output8.htm  <../examples/html_render/test_html_output8.html>`

+.. _html_render_note_on_indentation:

-Note on indentation
+Note on Indentation
 ===================

-Indentation is not stricly required for html -- html ignores most whitespace.
+Indentation is not strictly required for html -- html ignores most whitespace.

-But it can make it much easier to read for humans, and it's a nice excercise to see how one might make it nice.
+But it can make it much easier to read for humans, and it's a nice exercise to see how one might make it nice.

 There is also more than one way to indent html -- so you have a bit of flexibility here.